astroport-fi/astroport-core/contracts/factory/README.md

 ## InstantiateMsg

-Code ID for a pair type can be provided when instantiating a new pair.
+Code ID for a pair type is provided when instantiating a new pair.
 So, you don’t have to execute pair contract additionally.

 ```json
 {